GregWells/3402FinalProject/README.md

   ![](infiniteHorizonDiscountedReturn2.PNG)
 <br />
 The &gamma;<sup>t</sup> factor in this equation is the discount factor.
 If &gamma;<sup>t</sup> is equal to zero, future rewards have no value, if &gamma;<sup>t</sup> is 1 then future rewards have no discount applied.
-Typical &gamma;<sup>t</sup> factors are .9-.99. which aligns well with model-free deep RL algorithms.
+Typical &gamma;<sup>t</sup> factors are .9-.99.
+This scenario aligns well with model-free deep RL algorithms.
 I compared the performance of 2 different RL algorithms, Proximal Policy Optimization (PPO) and Trust Region Policy Optimization (TRPO).

   * **Summary of the performance achieved:** Ex: Our best model was able to predict the next day stock price within 23%, 90% of the time.
 At the time of writing, the best performance on Kaggle of this metric is 18%.